internaloha/documentation/docs/developers/site-management.md

 If you haven't already, [Install the UI](./ui/installation) and [Install the Scrapers](./scrapers/installation).

+Be sure to set up the configuration file with your credentials for certain scrapers.

 ## Run the unattended scrapers

 Invoke `npm run scrapers production` to run all the unattended scrapers.
-This currently takes about an hour to complete.
+These are scrapers that can run without any user interaction.
+They currently take about an hour to complete.

 Here is a sample invocation: